Free Tool

 What happens if my system fails the leak rate calculation?

-If your system exceeds the EPA threshold, you have two options: repair the leak within 30 days of discovery, or develop a written retrofit or retirement plan within 30 days and complete it within 1 year.
-The system must not be recharged unless you are in the process of repairing it.
-Violations can result in civil penalties up to $44,539 per day per violation.
+If your system exceeds the applicable threshold under 40 CFR § 84.106, you have two options: repair the leak within 30 days of discovery (§ 84.106(d)), or develop a written retrofit or retirement plan within 30 days (§ 84.106(h)).
+The system must not be recharged unless you are actively repairing it.
+Violations can result in civil penalties per day per violation under the Clean Air Act, adjusted annually for inflation.

 Stop calculating by hand